JDIZM/node-express-bookshelf-pg/README.md

 2. create a migration `knex migrate:make create_table`
 3. add logic to the migration file to create required tables and data
 4. run the migration `knex migrate:latest` to update the db

+### seeds

+you can see the database with data; the migrations will only create the required tables

+To run a seed use `npm run seed:run` to run the seed file